Last Updated on

 1. The Beginning

 When your toddler starts to walk, she begins to explore the spaces around her.
-Everything from tid bits around the house to even the electrical outlets will be touched or looked at.
-Your toddler will be curious about her surrounding, and connected to the ‘big people’ who care for her.
+Everything from tidbits around the house to even the electrical outlets will be touched or looked at.
+Your toddler will be curious about her surrounding and connected to the ‘big people’ who care for her.
 However, she will show a streak of rebellion when the same people who care for her start to put limits on her behaviour.
 She definitely wouldn’t like other people cramping her style!
-Wondering an egocentric child is in what stage of development?
-The answer is around 18 months.
+This stage of development is usually seen in kids around the age of 18 months.

 3. Setting Boundaries

 Egocentrism in toddlers needs to be nipped in the bud, even if in stages.
 Setting boundaries is absolutely essential.
 She will rebel if anyone goes against her ideas of the world.
 No matter how loudly she protests, setting limits will keep her secure and safe.
 When your toddler says ‘no’, it deserves a firm response from your end.
 A temper tantrum should never go unnoticed to curb egocentrism.

 Toddlers will always tend to focus on their wants and needs.
 Their egocentric views mean that their perceptions are clouded by things that are most obvious.
 For most toddlers, including your little one, seeing is believing.
 Your toddler might believe that since she can see gifts, she should be able to have them.
 Childhood egocentrism needs to be dealt with effectively.

 Your toddler’s egocentric views are challenged when they are introduced to kids their own age.
 When your little one has to play with her friends, she is forced to accept other toddlers’ opinions.
 Through this exercise, your little one will be pushed to understanding that other toddlers also have a perception of reality that could be different from hers.
 When your child exhibits signs of an egocentric personality, it’s time to introduce her to a playgroup.